Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 • applying for research grants.

 Successful completion of the HSST programme leads to the award of Certificate of Completion of Higher Specialist Scientist Training (CCHSST) issued by the NSHCS, which you can use to join the AHCS HSS Register.
-For full details, see HSST pathways.

 You can also study for a traditional PhD and get involved in research.
-If you decide to progress into academic or research roles within a university setting, you'll need to get your research published in a relevant journal and present it at conferences.
+You'll need to get your research published in a peer-reviewed journal and present it at conferences if you want to move into an academic career.

 Career prospects

-There is a structured career path within the NHS.
-Once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
-Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.
+The NHS offers a structured career path and once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
+Promotion is based on merit, and you may need to move to other hospitals to make the most of available opportunities.

-As you acquire more experience and knowledge, you can move into more specialised roles within cardiac science.
+As you get more experience and knowledge, you can move into more specialised roles within cardiac science.
 For example, you could specialise in an investigation such as echocardiography with a focus on stress or transoesophageal echocardiogram (TOE).
 Alternatively, you could work with a specific patient population, such as those with heart failure.
-You'll need enhanced skills in leadership and patient management to take on these types of role.
+You'll need enhanced skills in leadership and patient management to take on these types of roles.

 There are opportunities to move into clinical research, working for a university or research institute, or to get involved in training and registration assessments.

-You can further develop your career by getting involved with professional bodies, taking on external professional roles or moving into an advisory role.
+You can also develop your career by getting involved with professional bodies, taking on external professional roles or moving into an advisory role.
 It's also possible to move into industry as a clinical applications specialist, working on behalf of a company that sells cardiac diagnostic equipment, for example.
 There are also some opportunities to move into general management roles within the NHS or in industry.

 How would you rate this page?